No skills are necessary for these hilarious family Christmas games. In fact, the worse you are, the better this race-to-the-finish relay gets.

 Over the years, our family has always tried to find unique ways to keep the holidays entertaining.
 When the kids were little, it was an effort to keep the TV off on Christmas Day.
 We’ve gone bowling in matching holiday pajamas, played board games, and done family music concerts.

-Last year, my husband and youngest daughter (Rose) modified a collection of traditional “minute to win it” games and created a team-based Christmas Relay Challenge.
+Last year, my husband and youngest daughter (Rose) modified a collection of traditional “minute to win it” games and created a team-based Christmas Relay Challenge using a collection of simple family Christmas games.
 We had so much fun, I just have to share.

 Disclaimer: Now I admit, when some of the adults learned the Christmas Relay Challenge was a required family event… there were a few huffs and puffs.
 By the end of the relay though, there was non-stop laughter and cheering.
 In fact, a few family members have asked Rose what new games are on the agenda for this year.